What is intellectual disability?

 What employment opportunities are available for people living with intellectual disability?

-Unfortunately, finding employment when you have a disability can be challenging, and this is reflected by a higher unemployment rate for people with moderate or mild intellectual disabilities.
+Finding employment when you have a disability can feel challenging, and this is reflected by a higher unemployment rate for people with moderate or mild intellectual disabilities.

 The good news is that with the right network and opportunities, many people with intellectual disabilities can find work in a variety of fields.